 Because of the high academic rigor of this program, a 3.85 GPA (out of 4.0) is required to participate.

 Fall and Academic-Year Students' Pre-Term CourseSince St. Catherine's Fall term begins in October, Fall-semester and academic-year students will supplement their time at Oxford with a three-week course at the IES Abroad London Center prior to the start of St. Catherine’s term.
-They will live at the Nido King's Cross Student residence hall during this time.
+They will live in a residence hall during this time.
 Students will receive three IES Abroad credits for this course, which prepares them for the unique academic system used at Oxford.
 Students receive 12 credits for their coursework at Oxford and three credits for the IES Abroad course in London.
 The pre-term course will be a condensed, specialized version of any course in the IES Abroad London portfolio of your choosing.

 St. Catherine’s CollegeSt.
 Catherine’s College, whose foundation stone was laid by Her Majesty the Queen on November 4, 1960, welcomed its first undergraduates two years later.
 Although St. Catherine’s is the youngest college in Oxford, it is also one of the largest with 450 undergraduates and 160 postgraduates, as well as 70 fellows and lecturers.